Tom Cotter (environmentalist): Personal life

+Cotter lives the family life residing in Clovis, California, with his wife, Christi Gaither, and their children.
+The family has down to earth spirit, loving nature and a pretty yard while at the same time host's lar power and solar thermal system in their home.
+Mr and Mrs cutter are frugal in cost-effective.

 Cotter is a part of the California Climate Ride, a 320-mile bicycle benefit ride for bicycle advocacy and renewable energy down the coast of California from Eureka, California to San Francisco, California.

 Sustainability education and advocacy

 Community

 In 2007, Cotter and Socient CEO, Victor Ramayrat, co-founded Green Fresno, a free online community and information portal (in 2012 it was relaunched as Green Central Valley).

 Cotter is the organizer and curator of the annual Fresno Solar Tour part of the American Solar Energy Society's National Solar Tour.

 Cotter is an Organizer of Fresno Earth Day, purposed to inspire and mobilize individuals and organizations to demonstrate their commitment to environmental protection and sustainability.

-Cotter is founder and coordinator of Fresno Green Drinks, an informal monthly gathering of environmental field professionals, educators, public servants, activists, and people wanting to learn and inspire each other towards broader ecological stewardship in the Fresno metro area.
+Cotter is the creator and organizer of Fresno Green Drinks, a monthly informal gathering of environmental field experts, educators, public servants, activists, and individuals looking to learn from and encourage one another toward broader ecological stewardship in the Fresno metro area.
 As of May 2012, Green Drinks was active in 642 cities worldwide.

 In 2012, Cotter became a Climate Leader in the Climate Leadership Corps with the Climate Reality Project.

 Cotter served as a Technical Advisory Committee Member for Energize Fresno in the Private Business, Development, and Finance Sector in 2017.

 Board of directors

 Cotter serves on the Board of Directors of the Solar Living Institute.

-Cotter is the past president and chairman of the board of directors at the International Green Industry Hall of Fame, which promotes ecological sustainability worldwide through recognizing individuals and organizations for outstanding achievement(s) in the Green Industry and provides an educational forum for the international public.
+Cotter is the past president and chairman of the board of directors at the International Green Industry Hall of Fame, which promotes ecological sustainability worldwide by recognizing individuals and organizations for outstanding achievement(s) in the Green Industry and provides an educational forum for the international public.

 Cotter is a past member of the board of directors at Restore Hetch Hetchy.

 Film

 Cotter is a producer of the short documentary film, Forest Man.
 The film chronicles the story of Jadav Payeng, an Indian man who single-handedly planted nearly 1,400 acres of forest to save his island, Majuli, India.
 The film is directed by William D. McMaster of Toronto, Ontario, Canada.
-The film was released in the summer, 2013.
+The film was released in the summer, of 2013.